DET Interview Questions

 Note: BY NO MEANS TAKE THIS IS AS THE BE ALL AND END ALL, YOU NEED TO COVER A WIDE RANGE OF MATERIAL

-They have a few pages which cover each of the elements, and from each element there are about 4 or 5 questions, AND from that they pick 1 of those questions to ask.
+They have a few pages which cover each of the elements, and from a particular element they will ask you about 4 or 5 questions.
 It is not so much as an interview than a meeting.
-They just want to know about you and your expereinces.
-These are the questions i had, worked from and which are both what i found on the Internet, and what a mate who did primary teaching was asked.
+They just want to know about you and your experiences.
+Below are a list of the questions I had, what I found on the Internet, and what a friends who did the Interview as well were asked.
 I have answered some for my own study.

 Why do you want to be a teacher?